privacyguides/privacyguides.org/docs/calendar-contacts.en.md

     ![EteSync logo](assets/img/calendar-contacts/etesync.svg){ align=right }

-    **EteSync** is a secure, end-to-end encrypted, and privacy-respecting cloud backup and synchronization software for your personal information, including contacts and calendars.
+    **EteSync** is a secure, E2EE, and privacy-respecting cloud backup and synchronization software for your personal information, including contacts and calendars.
 There are native clients for Android, iOS, with a web client and an adapter layer for most desktop clients available too.
 Etesync does [not](https://www.etesync.com/faq/#2fa) currently support multi-factor authentication.

     EteSync offers a [SaaS](https://dashboard.etebase.com/user/partner/pricing/), or you can host the server yourself for free.